Icycoide/Voithos/README.md

 an AUR helper (for Arch Linux)

 ## Setup

-Go to releases, download the source code, navigate to the extracted zip of the source code inside the terminal and then execute
+Git clone this repository from the terminal, open the cloned repo in terminal and then execute ``bash ./setup``